abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_3_Starting_Code/Section_3.md

 - *Explore tab*: Helps to see the entire workspace layout.

-- *Workspace tab*: Show folders and archives of the workspace, use debug when runing a code localy and Release when realising the code.
+- *Workspace tab*: Show folders and archives of the workspace, use debug when runing a code localy and Release when realizing the code.

 ### Compiling